thomasgauvin/blazor-swa-with-subpath/README.md

 ## Disclaimer
 * This project is provided under MIT license.
 * This is a proof-of-concept and needs to be further developed and tested.
 * This project may cause conflicts with Static Web Apps' built-in authentication and backend integration.
-A majority of projects do not require such an approach or sub-path workaround.
+A majority of projects should not require such an approach or sub-path workaround.

 ## Getting Started